godotengine/godot-docs/reference/richtextlabel_bbcode.rst

 Introduction
 ------------

-[[RichTextLabel]] allows to display complex text markup in a control.
+:ref:`class_RichTextLabel` allows to display complex text markup in a control.
 It has a built-in API for generating the markup, but can also parse a BBCode.